loosolab/Datenanalyse_2022_23/wp2/README.md

 ### Introduction

-This Folder contains the tools and methods developed for WP2 for the course “Applied data analysis in bioinformatics” from the masters program “Bioinformatik und Systembiologie” at the Justus-Liebig-University and the Technische Hochschule Mittelhessen in the winter term 2022/2023.
-</br>The goal of this course is to develop a pipeline for the [Max Planck Institute for Heart and Lung Research](https://www.mpg.de/149809/heart-lung-research)
-which takes data from [CATLAS](http://catlas.org/humanenhancer/#!/) and performs distinct analyses mainly based on the chromatin accessibility for different human tissues<sup>[1](#--1-zhang-k-hocker-j-d-miller-m-hou-x-chiou-j-poirion-o-b-qiu-y-li-y-e-gaulton-k-j-wang-a-preissl-s-amp-ren-b--2021---a-single-cell-atlas-of-chromatin-accessibility-in-the-human-genome-cell-184--24---httpsdoiorg101016jcell202110024)</sup>.
-Furthermore, this pipeline is organized into two separate packages (WP1/WP2) due to the group distribution in the course.

 This WP worked on tools that generates and adds new data to the already existing [Anndata](https://anndata.readthedocs.io/en/latest/)<sup>[2](#font-size1---2-httpsscanpyreadthedocsioenstable-font)</sup>
 Object from [CATLAS](http://catlas.org/humanenhancer/#!/) and visualizing them.